luszczek/sbi-fair.github.io/content/en/blog/news/post-001/index.md

     byline: "Photo: Gregor von Laszewski / CC-BY-CA"
 ---

-We are happy to announce the the SBIR Web Site and GitHub repositories have been created
+We are happy to announce the the SBI Web Site and GitHub repositories have been created

 {{< imgproc sbirfairweb Fill "600x300" >}}
 Fetch and scale an image in the upcoming Hugo 0.43.